nltk/nltk_book/en/app-nlp-python.rst

               print word

-Like Python, Perl is a scripting language.
+Like Python, Perl is an interpreted language.
 However, its syntax is obscure.
 For instance, it is difficult to guess what kind of entities are represented by: ``<>``, ``$``, ``my``, and ``split``, in the following program::